SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

   2. iTWT setup is recommended after IP assignment/TCP connection/application connection.
   3. When using sl_wifi_target_wake_time_auto_selection API, Rx Latency should be less than TCP / ARP Timeouts at the remote side.
   4. When using sl_wifi_enable_target_wake_time, TWT interval configured should be less than TCP / ARP Timeouts at the remote side.
-  5. For iTWT, GTK Interval should be kept maximum possible value or zero.
+  5. For iTWT, GTK Interval should be kept at maximum possible value or zero.
 If GTK interval is not configurable, recommended TWT interval (in case of sl_wifi_enable_target_wake_time) / RX Latency (in case of sl_wifi_target_wake_time_auto_selection API) is less than 4 sec.
   6. When sl_wifi_enable_target_wake_time API is used, configuring TWT Wake interval beyond 1 min might lead to disconnections from the AP.
 Using TWT wakeup interval less than or equal to 1 min is recommended.
   7. WLAN Keep Alive timeout should **not** be disabled when sl_wifi_target_wake_time_auto_selection API is used or when unannounced TWT session is set up using sl_wifi_enable_target_wake_time API.
 It is recommended to use WLAN Keep Alive timeout of 30 sec, which is the default timeout even if not configured specifically by the user.
   8. Disable power save and suspend any active TWT sessions before triggering HTTP OTAF.